Below you’ll find a list of issues you might encounter when working with Canvas and what to do to resolve them.

 I need to know how to…

 For general questions about how to use Canvas, contact 24/7 Canvas Support.
 Canvas offers technical assistance 24 hours per day, 7 days per week.
-When logged in to Canvas, click the Help button on the Global Navigation.
-Faculty/Staff call 833-639-7629 or chat with Support.
+When logged in to Canvas, click the Help button on the Global Navigation to call or chat with Support.
 Also, the Canvas Student Guide is available for reference.
 It provides step-by-step instructions and on-demand videos about how to use and navigate Canvas.

 I can’t log in to Canvas.

-- Verify your WUSTL Key is working by logging on to WashU ONE.
+- Check to make sure your WUSTL Key is working by logging on to http://one.wustl.edu

-- If you can’t log in, your WUSTL Key is NOT working.
-Visit the WUSTL Key web site for more information.
+- If your WUSTL Key is NOT working contact visit the WUSTL Key website for more information

-- If your login is successful, you WUSTL Key IS working, make sure you are logging on to the correct version of Canvas.
+- Make sure you are logging on to the correct version of Canvas.